-For special circumstances regarding the administration of accommodations, refer to the appendices of the Maryland Assessment, Accessibility, & Accommodations Manual:
+Reference the following appendices of the Maryland Assessment, Accessibility, & Accommodations Manual for special circumstances regarding accommodations:

 - Appendix H: Emergency Accommodation Form - Appendix I: Student Accommodation Refusal Form

 Emergency Accommodation

 Prior to or during testing, if the School Test Coordinator determines that a student requires an emergency accommodation, the Emergency Accommodation Form must be completed.
 An emergency accommodation may be appropriate for a student who incurs a temporary disabling condition that interferes with test performance shortly before or within the MCAP assessment window (e.g., a student breaks their arm and needs a scribe).
 An emergency accommodation should be given ONLY if the accommodation will result in a valid score for the student (i.e., does NOT change the construct being measured by the test and does NOT violate test security requirements).